 Another way to find out what’s happening in the Rexburg music scene is to follow the music.
 There are currently several bands and musicians working hard to release original content, and much of that music goes unnoticed.
-Playlists like Rexburg Top 10 help create a place where listeners can find out who else is making new music in the community.
+Playlists like Rexburg Top 10 and Ennui on Wednesday help create a place where listeners can find out who else is making new music in the community.
 It’s not all-inclusive; there are other bands in Rexburg that aren’t on that playlist, but Spotify is pretty a good place to start.

 Ultimately, the music scene in Rexburg is alive and growing.
 Every music scene has its ups and downs; it just depends on who gets involved and who is willing to listen.